-Floyd Toulet was born in Johannesburg in 1963 and spent much of his childhood travelling between South Africa, Mauritius and Australia until he finally settled in England and made his home in the South East of Kent.
+Floyd Toulet was born in Johannesburg and spent much of his childhood travelling between South Africa, Mauritius and Australia before he finally settled in England and made his home in the South East of Kent.

 THE TERRIBLY DISAPPOINTING MR PUMMEL